MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-post-install.md

 6. Verify projecting to this PC is enabled with the Connect App.
 After configuring  **Project to this PC** settings, run the Connect App at least once.
 (Subsequently, the Connect App does not need to be running in order to project to Surface Hub.)

-7. Verify power and sleep settings
+7. Verify power and sleep settings.

     - Screen Saver: 15 minutes, set to (none), Mystify or Blank; ensure the check box for requiring password is selected.
     - Screen: **Turn off after 2 hours**.